Transparent Bitcoin Mining Data Centers in Europe: 7 Criteria for Investors 2026

 Ask any provider: on what date was the last distribution made, to which wallet addresses, and what was the per-token or per-share amount?
 A provider that cannot answer those questions with on-chain evidence is not distributing to wallets.
 They are crediting internal accounts.

-GM3 reference: GM3 has delivered quarterly BTC distributions since reaching profitability in Q1 2025.
+GM3 reference: GM3 has delivered quarterly BTC distributions to investor wallets since reaching profitability in Q1 2025.
 Distributions go directly to investor wallets.
-There are no intermediary accounts.
-The NPS score of +48 (Switzerland: +60, Germany: +35), a referral rate of approximately 30%, and a follow-on investment rate of 25 to 30% within 12 months reflect the investor experience of an operator that has delivered on its distribution commitments.
+The NPS score of +48 to +50 reflects the experience of an investor base served by an operator that has delivered on its distribution commitments.

 ---